suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/08-deployment.md

 sudo chmod 755 deploy.sh
 ```

-Now, to deploy( or re-deploy) you should able to run
+Now, to deploy( or redeploy) you should able to run

 ```shell
 ./deploy.sh